University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

   --out ld_snps
 ```

+:computer: Have a look at the newly created files.

 ---
-:computer: Have a look at the newly created files.
 #### :question:*Questions*
 17. How many variants in the `.prune.in` and `.prune.out` output files?
 18. How does it compare to the number of variants in `1kGP_chr22.bim`?
 ---

-:computer: You can now create a file with just the LD-pruned data.
+:computer: You can now build PLINK files with just the LD-pruned data.
 ```bash
 plink \
  --bfile 1kGP_chr22 \